Lynn English High School Extracurricular Activities

 Speech Contest – Advisors: Colbe Mazzarella & Kevin Gallagher

 - Any student in grades 9-12 can compete in the speech competition.
-It is especially good for shy people who want to speak up, and talkative people who want to improve their skills.
-This is a life-changing activity!
-9th-12th grade students compete in up to 6 monthly contests, earning prizes up to $2,400!
+It is especially good for shy people who want to speak up and talkative people who want to improve their skills.
+This is a definite life-changing activity!
+Students compete in up to 6 monthly contests, earning prizes up to $2,500!
 Lynn students often make it to the state finals, which earn them at least $2000.
 Just participating looks great on your college application.
 Do it all four years of high school!
+If more information is needed, please contact either Mrs. Mazzarella at [email protected] or Mr. Gallagher at [email protected].

 Student Council – Advisors: Erin LeColst